cx-333/MultipleQueryFusion/README.md

 # Introduction

-This is the implementation of the paper -- "".
+This is the implementation of the paper -- "Multiple Query-based Multi-omics Fusion Algorithm for Cancer Classification and Metastasis Prediction".